-Have them join the 2018 Bird Quest!
-A fun way for students to learn more about the birds that may be visiting their backyards, this year marks the 19th Annual Bird Quest.
+Have them join the Tug Hill Bird Quest!
+A fun way for students to learn more about the birds that may be visiting their backyards.
 We are interested in engaging K-8 classrooms, and home school families that live in the Tug Hill region.
 In past years many local classrooms have participated.

 You may be wondering, what does the Bird Quest entail?

-- Students and teachers record the bird species, and number of times they visit a bird feeder during the week of May 21-25.
+- Students and teachers record the bird species, and number of times they visit a bird feeder during a common, designated week of observation.